|"Ball of Fire" (1941).|

 Barbara Stanwyck, who was nominated for Best Actress for her role in "Ball of Fire" (1941), wasn't even the first choice to play the lead in this film directed superbly by Howard Hawks and written by Billy Wilder.
-Ginger Rogers turned it down as beneath her (having won an Academy Award for "Kitty Foyle" the year before), and Lucille Ball was all set to play the part when Stanwyck became available.
+Ginger Rogers turned it down as beneath her (having just won an Academy Award for "Kitty Foyle"), and Lucille Ball was all set to play the part when Stanwyck became available.
 To say that Lucy wasn't the best actress for this film isn't to besmirch her, for Stanwyck fits this like a glove and nobody could have done it as well as her.

-|There are seven professors (aside from Cooper) just like in "Snow White."
+|There are seven professors (aside from Gary Cooper), just like dwarves in "Snow White."
 Then, Sugarpuss O'Shea enters their world.|

 |"Dressed up like a million-dollar trooper|

 Tryin' hard to look like Gary Cooper (super duper)" ("Puttin' On The Ritz," by Irving Berlin, from the motion picture "Blue Skies" (1946)).

-|These are publicity still, not from scenes in "Ball of Fire."|
+|This is purely a publicity still, and not a scene from "Ball of Fire."|

 While all of these elements are wonderful, the intellectual element keeps your mind working.
 This is a brilliant examination of the development of the English language, almost like a research class in contemporary slang.
 All sorts of 1941 lingo is thrown out, some good, some bad, some plain awful.
 A certain very small fraction has survived, most petered out long ago, and a few died stillborn in this very film (calling a phone an "Ameche" because Don Ameche had recently played Alexander Graham Bell in a biography, that was a non-starter right there).
 Calling a boyfriend the girl's "daddy," well, that one is still kind of risqué to this day.
 This film shows that, once upon a time, phrases such as giving someone "the brush" and asking "what's the big idea" were considered exotic intrusions into normal English.
 As legend has it, Wilder walked over to a racetrack near the studio and listened to the bettors in order to get accurate slang.

 |This scene pretty much captures the tone of the film, with Stanwyck shamelessly stealing every scene that she can.|

-No need to over-think this one, though.
+No need to overthink this one, though.
 It is worth catching if for no other reason than to see Stanwyck working Cooper over as only a world-class flirt could do (watch her eyes while bantering with Cooper).
 Cooper's double-take when Stanwyck takes off her coat is priceless, holding his ground with her must have been a real struggle.
 Fabulous fun, a tour de force for Stanwyck and, ultimately, a sweet love story.
 Oh, and everyone should see how Babs explains what "yum yum" means to the good professor.